angelo-casciani/conv_automata/README.md

 ```

 ## License
-Distributed under the GNU GENERAL PUBLIC LICENSE License.
+Distributed under the GNU GPL License.
 See [LICENSE](LICENSE) for more information.